gotson/komga-website/website/docs/guides/koreader.md

 ### Komga Bulk Downloader {#komgadownloader}

-[Komga Bulk Downloader](https://akamuraasai.github.io/koreader-komga/): a plugin that allows you to download chapters in bulk, making it easier to have your chapters offline.
+[Komga Bulk Downloader](https://akamuraasai.github.io/koreader-komga/): a plugin that allows you to download books in bulk, making it easier to have your books offline.